USEPA/MC_Case_Study/README.md

 # MC Case Study

-This code was written to support the case study for Methylene Chloride for the paper named Data engineering for tracking chemicals and releases at industrial end-of-life activities.
+This code was written to support the case study for **Methylene Chloride** for the paper named **Data engineering for tracking chemicals and releases at industrial end-of-life activities**.

-Note: In order to run the code you need to have the EoL database which is obtained as explained in the above paper
+Note: In order to run the code you need to have the **EoL database** which is obtained as explained in the above paper

 ## Requirements